sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we define a new property called `aliasName` that gets and sets the value of the `originalName` property.
 Now you can use `object.aliasName` to access the property with the alias name.

-### 162. How we can set default values in destructurnig object ?
+### Question 162.
+How we can set default values in destructurnig object ?

 In JavaScript, you can set default values in destructuring objects by using the assignment operator (`=`) along with the default value you want to provide.
 Here's an example: